 Financial assets and financial liabilities at FVTPL are recorded in the consolidated statement of financial position at fair value.
 Changes in fair value are recorded in profit and loss with the exception of movements in fair value of liabilities designated at FVTPL due to changes in the Group's own credit risk.
 Such changes in fair value are recorded in the Own credit reserve through OCI and do not get recycled to the profit or loss.
-Interest earned or incurred on instruments designated at FVTPL is accrued in interest income or interest expense, respectively, using the EIR, taking into account any discount/ premium and qualifying transaction costs being an integral part of instrument.
-Interest earnt on assets mandatorily required to be measured at FVTPL is recorded using contractual interest rate.
-Dividend income from equity instruments measured at FVTPL is recorded in profit or loss as other operating income when the right to the payment has been established.
+Interest earned or incurred on instruments designated at FVTPL is accrued in interest income or interest expense, respectively, using the Effective Interest Rate ("EIR"), taking into account any discount/ premium and qualifying transaction costs being an integral part of instrument.
+Interest earnt on assets mandatorily required to be measured at FVTPL is recorded in profit or loss as other operating income when the right to the payment has been established.

-e) Derivative financial instruments
+f) Derivative financial instruments